Arsenic-ATG/Arsenic-ATG/README.md

 - 🌱 I'm currently learning more about [concurrancy](https://en.wikipedia.org/wiki/Concurrency_(computer_science)) in C++
 - ✉️ Best Medium to contact me is via [mail](mailto:arsenic.secondary@gmail.com)
 - 👯 I’m looking to collaborate with other open source enthusiasts on some 😎cool projects
-- 🥅 2022 Goals: increase my average typing speed to 100+ wpm ( currrently at 77 wpm )
+- 🥅 2022 Goals: increase my average typing speed to 100+ wpm ( currently at 77 wpm )
 - ⚡ Fun fact: I love playing video games and draw pixelart
 ---